StronkEggKing/shal-calculator/README.md

 ---

-> Q: Will this marvolous calculator come to Mobile or MacOS?
+> Q: Will this marvolous calculator come to IOS or MacOS?

-> A: No, because Apple sucks ass!
-Though, I'm currently fixing the Android version because it keeps crashing when doing the easter egg.
+> A: No, again, because Apple sucks ass!

+---

+> Q: What is the Mobile folder in the source code?

+> A: It contains the source code of the android port of the calculator.
+What makes it different?
+Different file system and engine (using Flet instead of Kivy).